frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_meeting.md

  * Status: The status of the Meeting is generated based in the status of every individual Minutes discussed.
 If the status of all the minutes is Close, then Status of the Meeting will be 'Close' else 'Open'.

+ * Agenda: Contains a list of meeting activities in the order in which they are to be taken up.

  * Minute:

-    - Review: Select the Quality Review to be discussed.
+    - Review: Select the Quality Review, Action, Feedback to be discussed.
-    - Action: It is the action that is proposed for the Review which can be either Under Review or Planned if any action is planned.
-    - Responsible: The individual who is responsible for carrying out the action for the Review.
-    - Status: Status of minute can be Open or Close depending upon whether the action has been carried out or not.
+    - Minute: Written or recorded documentation that is associated with the Review.

 {next}